 People are a combination of the physical and the spiritual.
 You may have noticed that some people, at times anyway, have trouble doing the right thing.

-The verse clearly states that now Avraham is standing over the angels.
+The verse clearly states that now Abraham is standing over the angels.

 What changed from verse 2 until verse 8?

-We read that Avraham invited the angels in, ran around, told people to do some things, and served them a meal.
+We read that Abraham invited the angels in, ran around, told people to do some things, and served them a meal.

 He shared with these angels his time and his possessions, all without having been forced to do so.